 Student Search Service®

-Student Search Service (SSS) is a free information service for students who take the PSAT/NMSQT®, SAT®, Advanced Placement® (AP®), SAT Subject Tests or a Preliminary SAT Scoring Service (PSSS) exam.
+Student Search Service® is a free information service for students who take the PSAT/NMSQT®, SAT®, Advanced Placement® (AP®), SAT Subject Tests or a Preliminary SAT Scoring Service (PSSS) exam.

-These institutions are looking for students like you and SSS is a primary way for them to find students who may be a good fit.
-Likewise, SSS helps students learn about college and financial aid options while planning for college — and you can determine which colleges are a good fit for you.
+These institutions are looking for students like you and Student Search is a primary way for them to find students who may be a good fit.
+Likewise, Student Search Service helps students learn about college and financial aid options while planning for college — and you can determine which colleges are a good fit for you.

 To participate, indicate "yes" to the Student Search Service question on your answer sheet each time you take the PSAT/NMSQT exam.
-Participation is completely voluntary and you may stop participation at any time by contacting SSS.
+Participation is completely voluntary and you may stop participating at any time by contacting Student Search Service.

 What happens next?